 From the bhang, innumerable recipes are made.
 Some of them are:-

-Bhang pakora: Fritters made of vegetables like cauliflower, potatoes, aubergines, etc., deep fried in a batter of chickpea flour, carom seeds, bhang and chilli powder.
+Bhang pakora: Fritters made of vegetables like cauliflower, potatoes, aubergines, etc., deep-fried in a batter of chickpea flour, carom seeds, bhang and chili powder.

 Food for fun and celebration